-As a follow up to our recent popular public service announcement on why professional groomers are starting to hate doodles and their owners, we thought we’d take this opportunity to provide a little more insight on the subject.
+As a follow up to our recent popular public service announcement on why professional groomers are starting to hate Doodles and their owners, we thought we’d take this opportunity to provide a little more insight on the subject.

-Despite being an advocate of shaving my own doodle, I can understand the anger and frustration of picking up a dog from the groomer that looks nothing like what you had asked for.
+I can understand the anger and frustration of picking up a dog from the groomer that looks nothing like what you had asked for.

 But often times, we get too caught up in our emotions to hear the other side of the story.
 One of the posters went so far as to accuse the groomer for shaving the dog on purpose in order to charge more.

-Unsure of what to think, I decided to do a little investigating, so that we doodle parents can collectively better understand the groomer’s side of the story when this “unthinkable” thing that is getting your doodle “poodled” happens.
+Unsure of what to think, I decided to do a little investigating, so that we Doodle parents can collectively better understand the groomer’s side of the story when this “unthinkable” thing that is getting your Doodle “poodled” happens.
 So, I posted the following in one of the forums:

 Indeed, quite a few professional dog groomers chimed in…

 I also appreciated how some groomers mentioned not wanting to create a bad experience for the dog.
 When they do what’s easiest and the least painful for the dog, they are saving the dog’s lifetime perception of groomers.

 Could you just ask your groomer to de-mat your dog?

 Do groomers shave dogs in order to charge more?